jvd-aktr/Comparison-of-Multimodality-with-Single-Entity-Model/readme.md

 Read the data, using DataReader.ipynb

-To identify which images are missing use ## python3 missImg_detect.py
+To identify which images are missing use: python3 missImg_detect.py

 Remove the unimportant data (e.g. textual data has bad characters) python3 missleadingData_removal.py